Miles998e/Miles998e.github.io/index.md

  This was tricky at first, but now it seems quite easy.
 We then output the results to the user.
 In the second part of the lab, we used if and else statements to create a guessing game.
 This helped me learn how to put if statements inside of if statements.
+I liked the functions parameters in the lab the most.

 * Lab 8